South Wales Central

 Hospital Death (Clinical Procedures and medical management) related deaths

-Concerns summary Errors in assessing head injury urgency and significant delays in transferring patients to neurosurgical centers, compounded by a lack of specialist radiologists and inadequate electronic radiology transfer systems, posed serious risks.
+Concerns summary (AI summary) Errors in assessing head injury urgency and significant delays in transferring patients to neurosurgical centers, compounded by a lack of specialist radiologists and inadequate electronic radiology transfer systems, posed serious risks.

 Richard Barrett